Francisco de Lucena: As Secretary of State

 Francisco de Lucena had familial ties to the House of Braganza via his father, Afonso de Lucena (1548–1607), a jurist.
 When John was acclaimed King of Portugal, Francisco de Lucena was made his Secretary of State (Secretário de Estado), holding the post from 1640 to 1642.

 A practiced diplomat, de Lucena was in a very powerful and deliberative station.
-He advised King John to keep all titles and privileges given during the Filipino rule, as to avoid rebellions and acts of treachery against him.
+He advised King John to keep all titles and privileges given during the Habsburg rule, as to avoid rebellions and acts of treachery against him.
 On the other hand, by his suggestion, King John's supporters were seldom honoured for their actions during the Restoration War.
 When the Archbishop of Braga, the Duke of Coimbra and the Marquess of Vila Real were charged with treason against the new monarch, Francisco de Lucena spared his indulgence and condemned them all to death by beheading, even providing the cleaver that had cut off Rodrigo Calderón's head in his execution in Madrid.